evanlin96069/ika/README.md

-# calc
+# ika

-A simple interpreted language.
-Originally made as a calculator.
+A simple programming language.